-The White Arrow Trail to Mt Monadnock Summit at Monadnock State Park in Jaffrey, New Hampshire is a moderate 5-mile out-and-back hike to the top of Mount Monadnock that features stunning views.
+The White Arrow Trail to Mt Monadnock Summit at Monadnock State Park in Jaffrey, New Hampshire is a difficult 5-mile out-and-back hike to the top of Mount Monadnock that features stunning views.

 Trails: White Arrow Trail, Halfway House Road.

 To access the White Arrow Trail, follow Halfway House Road for approximately 1.2-miles from the main gate.
 The Halfway House Road is actually a driveway that weaves its way 1.2-miles up the mountain to the trailhead for the White Arrow Trail.
 While there are no real views for the first 1.2-miles, it provides a relaxing and steady climb that other trails do not offer.